 Don’t make decisions based on the weights of an ML model Aug 31, 2018 As I see our customers fall in love with BigQuery ML, an old problem rises its head — I find that they can not resist the temptation to assign meaning to feature weights.
-“The largest weight in my model … Read moreWhy feature weights in a machine learning model are meaningless
+“The largest weight in my model to predict customer lifetime value,” … Read moreWhy feature weights in a machine learning model are meaningless

 Aug 29, 2018 Picture taken from Pixabay In this post and the next, we will look at one of the trickiest and most critical problems in Machine Learning (ML): Hyper-parameter tuning.
-After reviewing what hyper-parameters, or hyper-params for short, are and how they differ from plain vanilla learnable parameters, we introduce … Read moreDoing XGBoost hyper-parameter tuning the smart way — Part 1 of 2
+After reviewing what hyper-parameters, or hyper-params for short, are and how they differ from plain vanilla learnable parameters, we introduce three general purpose discrete optimization … Read moreDoing XGBoost hyper-parameter tuning the smart way — Part 1 of 2

 Aug 28, 2018 Image quality is a notion that highly depends on observers.
 Generally, it is linked to the conditions in which it is viewed; therefore, it is a highly subjective topic.
 Image quality assessment aims to quantitatively represent the human perception of quality.
-These metrics are commonly used to analyze … Read moreAutomatic Image Quality Assessment in Python
+These metrics are commonly used to analyze the performance of algorithms in … Read moreAutomatic Image Quality Assessment in Python

 Neural Processes (NPs) caught my attention as they essentially are a neural network (NN) based probabilistic model which can represent a distribution over stochastic processes.
 So NPs combine elements from two worlds: